On this page

 The UW Center for Philosophy for Children offers a class each quarter introducing UW students to methods of doing philosophy with K-12 students.
-UW students facilitate philosophy classes that explore a range of philosophical questions in Seattle Public Schools, Seattle Children’s Hospital and Childhaven.
+UW students facilitate philosophy classes that explore a range of philosophical questions in Seattle Public Schools, Seattle Children’s Hospital, Childhaven, and online classrooms.

 Each year the department sponsors conferences, workshops, and a colloquium series.
 Topics include ethics and climate change, medical ethics, global justice, philosophy of physics, immigration, and human rights.